shrehalko/kickstarter-analysis/README.md

 5. Finally, formatting this "Readme" file was a bit challenging too.
 With some research, I was able to understand the process of embedding images and files and hyperlinks in my file.

 ## <a name="Results"></a>Results
-1. In US the most successful campaigns belong to the "Theatre" category and "plays" sub-category.
+1. In US the most successful campaigns belong to the "Theater" category and "plays" sub-category.
 This seems like a good news for Louise.
 2. May or June might be the best time to launch her play "Fever".
 Winter months being the worst.
 3. The most successful campaigns in US had a goal ranging from $1000 to $4999.
 Since Louise has a funding goal of $10,000 , she might face some difficulties to get the backers for her play.

 ## <a name="Limitations"></a>Limitations of this dataset

-1. From the statistcal analysis we inferred that the mean and median pledged amounts of failed campaigns are much lower than the succesful campaigns.
+1. From the statistcal analysis we inferred that the mean and median pledged amounts of failed campaigns are much lower than the successful campaigns.
 Hence large goal amount was not the only reason for unsuccessful campaigns.
 There were other factors too that contributed to the failure of the campaigns.
 But with this dataset, we are unable to identify those other factors.
 Hence a more detailed data would be required.
-2. Loise would also like to know the other factors that make a play successful.
+2. Louise would also like to know the other factors that make a play successful.
 Such as, the targeted audience who would love to come and watch plays.
 She may also like to know the best way to advertise her campaign which would make it successful.
 Such information is missing from the dataset to give Louise a detailed report.
 3. The data ranges from the year 2009 to 2018 only.
 Louise would be more interested in the latest data from the previous years.

  ## <a name="Othergraphs"></a> Other possible tables or graphs that we could create
   1. I think that we could create a chart to analyze the duartion of each campaign , by subtracting the end date and start date.
 By analyzing the duration of the plays, we could determine if the duration is related to its success or failure.</n>
   2. Another chart that we could create is analyzing the successful plays in other countries.
-This would probably help Louis understand the various circumstances in which the play was successful and try tp recreate them in US for her play.
+This would probably help Louis understand the various circumstances in which the play was successful and try to recreate those in US for her play.

 ## <a name="summary"></a>Summary